Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: INTRODUCTION

+The dynamics of a multicopter consist of coupled translational and rotational dynamics, resulting in 12th-order nonlinear dynamics.
+The \textit{state-of-the-art} control architectures decompose the nonlinear dynamics into the linear translational and the nonlinear rotational dynamics \cite{px4_architecture}.
+Cascaded stabilizing and regulating controllers are then designed for the translational and rotational dynamics separately in a multiloop architecture.
 Although controllers with theoretical performance guarantees can be designed and implemented for each loop in a cascaded control system, the performance of the closed-loop system can not be guaranteed.
-In fact, the cascaded control systems are based on the time separation principle to justify the cascaded loop architecture, which applies to the case where each successive loop is significantly faster than the previous loop.
+The cascaded control systems are based on the time separation principle to justify the cascaded loop architecture, which applies to the case where each successive loop is significantly faster than the previous loop.
 This crucial assumption allows the coupled dynamics to be decoupled and is used to design simpler controllers for each loop.
 However, as is well known, the entire control system fails if any loop fails.
-Since the controllers in each loop are often manually tuned, such cascaded control systems are highly susceptible to failure.
+Since the controllers in each loop are often manually tuned, such cascaded control systems are difficult to tune and thus are highly susceptible to failure.

 In this paper, we thus consider the problem of designing an adaptive control system for the fully coupled nonlinear dynamics of a multicopter system.
 To simplify the presentation of the controller design technique, we consider a bicopter system, which retains the coupled nonlinear dynamics of a quadcopter system, but is modeled by a 6th-order nonlinear system instead of a 12th-order nonlinear system \cite{meinlschmidt2014cascaded,meinlschmidt2014cascaded2}.